How to Set Up Active Directory Using PowerShell

 Get-Service DNS

-Step 5: Install AD DS Role on the Second Server
+Step 4: Install the AD DS Role on the Second Server

 Install-WindowsFeature AD-Domain-Services -IncludeManagementTools